Christmas – the most wonderful time of the year, right?

 One of the best ways to combat stress around Christmas (and anything!) is to make sure that you have a good plan in place.

-A good plan will mean that you have everything under control and will be able to pay for the things that you want to get.
+A good plan will mean that you have everything under control and will be able to pay for the things that you want to buy on your Christmas list.

-Following a specific budget for Christmas will help you not to overspend.
+Following a specific budget for Christmas will keep you from overspending.

 Tracking your spending is a great thing to do in general, regardless, as it will keep you on track with your budget and identify any problem areas.

 It will help you keep track of other holiday expenses aside from gifts, such as food, entertainment, etc.